ric355/ultibowifi/README.md

 You must use the exact format given above although case of the characters doesn't matter.

 Note that the SSID is most likely case sensitive so copy your router's ID exactly.

-The code does not attempt to connect to open networks and is only enabled for WPA2/PSK.

 There is a possibility it won't work on a given pi if the firmware needed is not present.
 The chip id will show what it is looking for.
 Let me know if there